ScottfreeLLC/AlphaPy/docs/user_guide/pipelines.rst

 -------------

 * The model object is stored in Pickle (.pkl) format in the ``models`` directory of the project.
-You can then load the model and run it in scoring mode.
+The model is loaded later in prediction mode.
+* The feature map is stored in Pickle (.pkl) format in the ``models`` directory.
+The feature map is restored for prediction mode.
 * Predictions are stored in the project's ``output`` directory.
 * Sorted rankings of predictions are stored in ``output``.
 * Any submission files are stored in ``output``.